EddieBenzon/EddieBenzon/README.md

 Hi, I'm Eddie.
 I'm a software developer from Split, Croatia.
 I have a burning passion for learning, growth, creating, self-improvement and all things fun.
-Currently I work in RPA (automation) and chasing my CS degree.
+I'm currently working in RPA (automation) and I'm chasing my CS degree.